Skip to content

 A B2B Outbound Pipeline Strategy Perspective From The Starr Conspiracy for 2026

 Cold outbound is not dead.
 The systems most B2B revenue teams use to run it are.
-The Starr Conspiracy's read on the 2026 outbound environment is direct.
-Declining cold email, cold calling, and LinkedIn response rates are not a channel problem.
+Our read on the 2026 outbound environment is direct: declining cold email, cold calling, and LinkedIn response rates are not a channel problem.
 They are a signal-quality problem dressed up as a channel problem, and the teams generating predictable pipeline are running signal-first outbound, not more of the same channel-first thinking.

 The Diagnosis Most Revenue Leaders Are Getting Wrong